After hours of browsing online and looking at textiles at the store, you’ve finally found the perfect pair of curtains for your home!

 Step 1: Hang Curtains

-The first step to finding the optimal length for your curtains is to hang them in the desired area of your home.
+First, find the optimal length for your curtains by hanging them in the desired window of your home.

-You can use Kwik-Hang’s damage-free curtain rod brackets and curtain rods to make this step a breeze.
-All you have to do is align the Kwik-Hang brackets to your window trim, tap them in place and set up your curtain rod and panels to determine how much hemming you need to do.
+Kwik-Hang makes damage-free curtain rod brackets that help you hang your curtains fast in just three easy steps.
+Simply align Kwik-Hang’s brackets to your window trim, tap them in place and insert your curtain rod and panels to determine how much hemming you need to do.

 Step 2: Pull Curtains

-After hanging your curtains, gently pull the fabric towards the floor to see the exact length.
-It’s important to observe how much excess fabric you have so you can hem them to the perfect length.
+Pull the fabric gently towards the floor to see the exact length.
+Be careful not to stretch it too tightly.
+It’s crucial to observe how much excess material you have so you can hem your curtains accurately.

 Step 3: Pin Curtains